shaunpez/shaunpezeshki.com/src/blog/post-13.md

 ### The Quest Continues

-So, what's next for this gay minority wandering through the Midwest?
+So, what's next?
 The quest for a place to call home continues, but with a newfound appreciation for the unexpected warmth found in conservative corners.
 Maybe home isn't a place but a feeling — a sense of belonging that blooms in the most surprising conditions.

 **Looking Ahead**: While I haven't packed my bags for Columbus just yet, the city's welcoming spirit has left a lasting impression.
 As I ponder where to plant my roots, the laughter, connections, and invaluable lessons from Columbus remain with me, hinting that perhaps, it will be my next chapter.